-Class Eligible Investors Initial Offer Price, Minimum Initial Investment and Minimum Holding Amounts Initial Offer Price Minimum Initial Investment Minimum Holding Amount Class Q Eligible Counterparties within the meaning of article 30 of MiFID II, investing for their own account.
+Class Eligible Investors Initial Offer Price, Minimum Initial Inv Holding Amoun Initial Offer Price Minimum Initial Investment Minimum Holding Amount Class Q Eligible Counterparties within the meaning of article 30 of MiFID II, investing for their own account.
 Other Collective Investment Schemes.
-Distributors or other intermediaries, who operate fee based arrangements with their clients to provide advisory or discretionary portfolio management services and do not receive any fee rebates from the Management Company.
+Distributors or other intermediaries, who operate fee based arrangements with their clients to provide advisory or discretionary portfolio management services, or other individual fee arrangements with their clients, and do not receive any fee rebates from the Management Company.
 Companies which the Management Company deems to be associate companies and other investors which have an agreement with the Management Company.
 The Management Company shall not pay any fee rebates on the Class Q Shares to investors.
-Such investors will only be able to invest in Class Q Shares if they: have entered into a specific prior written agreement with the Management Company (where the Class Q Shares are held via an Intermediate Shareholder, the end investor must have entered into such agreement with the Management Company); and have a significant investment in the relevant Sub-Fund as determined on a case-to-case basis by the Management Company.
+Such investors will only be able to invest in Class Q Shares if they: have entered into a specific prior written agreement with the Management Company (where the Class Q Shares are held via an Intermediate Shareholder, where applicable, the end investor must have entered into such agreement with the Management Company); and have a significant investment in the relevant Fund as determined on a case-to-case basis by the Management Company.
 Where an investor's assets in Share Class Q fall below a level of significance determined solely by the Management Company, the Management Company may then reject any new subscriptions in the Class Q Shares.
 Investors who held class Q Shares prior to 1st October 2021 but no longer comply with the minimum initial investment and minimum holding amount applicable as at the date of this Prospectus, can continue to hold such Shares and are authorised to apply for additional subscriptions in Class Q Shares which they hold.
-Changes to such arrangements will revert to the terms detailed above.
-EUR 100 EUR 200,000,000 EUR 200,000,000
+EUR 100 EUR 50,000,000 EUR 50,000,000